rust-lang/rfcs/text/0000-target-bundles.md

 * similarly for many other variables which tweak the way compilation is done.

-¹: Technically, `target_pointer_width` is used in trans, but it does not provide any extra information over `data_layout`, which is what it should be using.
+¹: Technically, `target_pointer_width` is used in trans, but it does not provide any extra information over `data_layout`, which is already used elsewhere in the compiler to calculate layout, sizing information and alignment of all types, including the pointers.

 This would allow selectively reusing various conditional implementations that are present in the compiler for a custom target, when none of the `is_like_*` variables would fully suit the target.
 Moreover, being able to specify arbitrary cfg variables would allow easily adapting for various miniscule details related to the targets.
-For example, the targets for ARM CPUs with NEON support could export `target_has_neon` without any extra language support.
+For example, the targets for ARM CPUs with NEON support could export `target_has_neon` without any extra language or compiler support.

 That being said, it might make sense to have a whitelist of stable options and cfg variables and keep everything else unstable for some duration.